angular logo

 COMMAND

-ng g component features/callback --standalone --skip-tests --style=none
+ng g component features/callback --skip-tests --style=none

 Update the CallbackComponent to import the NavBarComponent and MobileNavBarComponent: